fed/blog/content/uses.md

 I always keep a notepad close for journalling, doodling and brain dumping either when I'm on the go or throughout the day when I'm at home.

+When I'm travelling I usually take my [iPad 11-inch (A16)](https://www.apple.com/au/ipad-11/) and [Logitech Crayon](https://www.logitech.com/en-au/shop/p/crayon-ipad-digital-pencil) with me.
+Depending on how much space I've got, I also take my [Logitech K380 Bluetooth keyboard](https://logitech.com/en-au/shop/p/k380-multi-device.920-011145) as it's much easier to write with than the on-screen keyboard.

 I've got an old [Kindle Paperwhite](https://www.amazon.com/kindle/shop/kindle-paperwhite) (7th generation but still going strong) I use to read my ebooks, which is particularly handy when travelling/onebagging.
-I really like that I can push websites and other content straight from my iPhone into my Kindle through the Kindle app (which is honestly slowly replacing Instapaper for me).
+I really like that I can push websites and other content straight from my iPhone into my Kindle through the Kindle app (which is slowly replacing Instapaper for me).
+I wish I could borrow ebooks from my local library through my Kindle but unfortunately this is currently unsupported, so I do this from my iPad instead.

 In the past few years I've also been making use of my local library, which is a great way to enjoy physical books without the extra clutter.

-When I'm travelling I usually take my [iPad 11-inch (A16)](https://www.apple.com/au/ipad-11/) and [Logitech Crayon](https://www.logitech.com/en-au/shop/p/crayon-ipad-digital-pencil) with me.
-Depending on how much space I've got, I also take my [Logitech K380 bluetooth keyboard](https://logitech.com/en-au/shop/p/k380-multi-device.920-011145) as it's much easier to write with than the on-screen keyboard.

 ∎